Hendrix-CS/csci285/exams/exam1.md

 worktitle: Data Analysis & Visualization
 ---

-In this exam, you will demonstrate your mastery of CSCI 285 Module #1 concepts in three parts.
+In this exam, you will demonstrate your mastery of CSCI 285 concepts in three parts.
 Part #1 focuses on analyzing a dataset with pandas.
 Part #2 focuses on visualizing it.
 Part #3 asks you to take the dataset and perform KMeans clustering and PCA.

 * Create a notebook in Kaggle to record your answers to the exam.
 * Please label each **Part** of the exam using markdown headers.